-Radiation Detectors and Signal Processing - V. Amplfying Devices and Microelectronics Helmuth Spieler Oct.
-8 - Oct.
-12, 2001; Univ.
-Heidelberg LBNL All of these process steps provide many opportunities for the introduction of deleterious contaminants.
+Radiation Detectors and Signal Processing - VI.
+Amplifying Devices and Microelectronics Univ.
+Heidelberg, Oct.
+10-14, 2005 a) wet-process steps

+Helmuth Spieler LBNL All of these process steps provide many opportunities for the introduction of deleterious contaminants.

 Especially critical are